sartino/reddit/README.md

 * Viewcontrols:
 	-enable user to switch between views
-	-listview to display a list of all reddits.
+	-listview to display a list of all reddits
 	-detail view to display the details of the reddit clicked
 		- should display info like author, title and actual reddit
 			- hint: can be done with an html [element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe)